Islandora-Devops/migrate_7x_claw/README.md

 1. The migration searches Solr for all of the content models specified.
 1. Each 7.x object is migrated to a new node in Drupal 8.
-1. Then it creates a file for the OBJ datastream of each of these objects.
-Lastly it creates a media object that links the file to the node.
+1. Then it creates a file for the OBJ datastream of each of these objects and a file for each of the object's other datastreams.
+1. Lastly it creates a media object that links the files to the node.